qianliu1219/iMP/README.md

 └── requirments.txt
 ```

 **Data-split** consists 6 txt files which indicating the name of the images used in training, valiadation, and testing steps in this study.
-The split is provided by the source of the the [raw data](https://github.com/UCSD-AI4H/COVID-CT).
+The split is provided by the source of the [raw data](https://github.com/UCSD-AI4H/COVID-CT).

 **Images-processed** is storing the zipped raw data.